sscheetz/etsy-python2/README.md

 ## Intro
 Updated version of [etsy-python](https://github.com/mcfunley/etsy-python) with python3
-compatability and support for the modern etsy api.
+compatibility and support for the modern etsy api.
 Please file any bugs, suggestions, or usage questions as github issues and I will get to them as soon as possible.

 Note, the tests are not yet upgraded I have not tested all features (notably I doubt specifying a keyfile works currently), but I wanted to get this package out there in case anyone was looking for a functional package in 2020.
-It is a WIP, but I am currently using it succesfully in my personal projects.
+It is a WIP, but I am currently using it successfully in my personal projects.

 See changelog at bottom of the readme for differences between etsy-python and etsy-python2.
 The last release for etsy-python was 0.3.1.